Why Do I Feel Emotionally Numb?

 Emotional numbness manifests itself differently in each person.
 Some people feel a sense of emptiness while others actually don't feel anything.

 Left unchecked, emotional numbness puts us at high risk of self and other abuse.
 There are many circumstances that can result in emotional numbness.
-These are listed in the blue square above and addressed in the following paragraphs.
+These are listed in the question below and addressed in the following paragraphs.

 I touch no one and no one touches me.
 I am a rock, I am an island.
 And a rock can feel no pain.
 And an island never cries.— Paul Simon